-Scrooge's former self, now a young man in his twenties, comes forward.
-He is played by the same actor who plays Scrooge's nephew.
-The y must not be too identical, but bear a strong family resemblance.
+Scrooge's former self, now a young man in late teens or early twenties, comes forward.
 He is accompanied by his fellow apprentice, Dick

 Yo-ho, Ebenezer!
 Yo-ho, Dick!
 No more work today, my boys!
 Hilliho!
 Chirrup!
 It's Christmas Eve, Dick!
 Christmas, Ebenezer!
 Now come along, clear everything away before a man can say Jack Robinson and make some room here, before Mrs Fezziwig and me daughters arrive with the punch bowl.